Contact:

 Foundation remnant

 A foundation remnant is more than a piece of remaining concrete in the ground.
 It marks the interface between existing structures and planned deconstruction or new construction.
 In practice, foundation remnants are encountered at industrial plants, bridge abutments, wind turbines, machine foundations, tank farms, or building plinths.
-For safe, economical, and low-emission deconstruction, material-appropriate methods play a central role.
+For safe, economical, and low emission deconstruction, material-appropriate methods play a central role.
 Typically, hydraulic rock and concrete splitters with suitable splitting cylinders as well as concrete pulverizers are used; they are supported by matching hydraulic power units and, depending on the material mix, by combination shears, multi cutters, steel shears, or specialized tank cutters.
 The selection is always guided by the substance, location, and local constraints.
+Thorough preplanning and well-matched equipment reduce project risks, secondary damage, and emissions while enabling selective dismantling with high precision.

 Challenges and typical forms of foundation remnants